norahellstadius/norahellstadius.github.io/README.md

 ### Fine-tuning on non-plant images from the production data

-The provided production data consists of more than 400,000 images, but only a certain number of labels were provided.
-We filtered out the images that did not have labels and used the previously trained classifier (Model 2) to identify which images without labels were not of plants.
+The provided production data consists of more than 140,000 images, but only roughly 26, 000 labels were provided.
+We filtered out the images that did not have labels and used the previously trained classifier to identify which images without labels were not of plants.
 We fed the images without labels into the classifier and retained all images with a probability of being classified as a plant between 0 and 0.6.
 Recall that the classifier's output is the probability of an image being a plant (i.e P(x = plant)).
 Next, we manually reviewed all of the retained images and extracted the images that were of something other than plants.
 We used those images to fine-tune the classifier.

 In summary the following steps were taken: